pluto/ronkathon/src/curve/README.md

 - $p = 101 \equiv 2 \mod 3$;
 It follows that $E(\mathbb{F}_{101})$ is [supersingular](https://en.wikipedia.org/wiki/Supersingular_elliptic_curve) which implies that the `PlutoCurve` has order (number of points) $n = 101 + 1 = 102$ and `PlutoExtendedCurve` has order $n^2 = 102^2 = 10404$.
 Finally, the embedding degree of the curve is $k=2$.
+- This curve has a 17-torsion subgroup calculated as largest prime factor of order of curve `102 = 17.2.3`.

 Since, the curve is supersingular, this allows us to define the type-1 Tate pairing $e \colon \mathbb{G}_{1} \times \mathbb{G}_{2} \to \mathbb{F}_{p^2}^{*}$ in a convenient manner, where both $\mathbb{G}_{1},\mathbb{G}_{2}\in\mathcal{G}_{1}$, i.e. the base field subgroup of r-torsion subgroup.